 Progress reports are usually required annually as part of the non-competing continuation award process.

-eSNAP (the NIH's Electronic Streamlined Non-competing Award Process) has been enabled for Oxford.
-Using eSNAP, you may file an electronic progress report 45 days before the grant anniversary date and with effect from August 2010, the submission of progress reports via eSNAP will be mandatory for all eligible non-competing continuation awards (NOT-OD-10-093).
+eSNAP (the NIH's Electronic Streamlined Non-competing Award Process) is enabled for Oxford.
+Using eSNAP, you may file an electronic progress report 45 days before the grant anniversary date.
+The submission of progress reports via eSNAP is mandatory for all eligible non-competing continuation awards (NOT-OD-10-093).
 Note that all progress reports filed via eSNAP will need to be submitted by Research Services.

 Invention Reporting Requirements.
 You are required to disclose all inventions arising from NIH-funded research to the awarding agency as well as include an acknowledgement of federal support in any patents.
 Grantees are expected to use NIH's iEdison to comply with these reporting requirements.
 If your NIH-funded invention is to be commercialised through Isis Innovation, Isis can advise on how to report this as appropriate (for details, contact Steven Bayliss, Patent & Licence Administration Manager - firstname.lastname@example.org)